 - Mechanical obstruction (when the intestine is blocked)

-- Internal anal sphincter dysfunction (when the anal sphincter muscle does not relax properly to release stool)
+- Internal anal sphincter dysfunction (when the anal sphincter, which is the muscle that helps open and close the anus, does not relax properly to release stool

 - Transition zone pull-through (when not enough intestine was removed at the first operation)

-- Colonic dysmotility (when the colon doesn’t work properly)
+- Colonic dysmotility (when the colon does not work properly)

-Fecal incontinence (accidental stool leakage) is relatively common in patients with HSCR.
-Some cases of soiling may be due to “pseudo-incontinence,” which is caused by overflow of stool in a child who is severely constipated and can be treated with bowel management.
-Soiling can also be caused by an overly active colon or by surgical injury to the anal sphincters or pelvic nerves.
-Treatment for these problems includes use of anti-motility agents, amitriptyline to reduce colonic activity, a constipating diet, or antegrade enemas.
+Fecal incontinence (accidental stool leakage) can happen in children with Hirschsprung’s disease.
+Some cases of soiling are due to pseudo-incontinence (overflow of stool if your child is severely constipated).
+This can be treated with bowel management (laxatives and/or enemas).
+Soiling can also be caused by an overly active colon or by abnormal anal sphincters or pelvic nerves (nerves in or around the pelvis).
+Treatment can include medications that slow down the colon, changes to your child’s diet or enemas.

-Children with HAEC must begin treatment promptly so that they do not get sicker.
-Doctors, nurses, parents, and guardians need to be aware of the symptoms of HAEC so that delays in treatment are avoided.
-If the HAEC is mild, treatment includes oral metronidazole (Flagyl) and rectal irrigations.
-More severe cases require admission to the hospital for rectal irrigations, IV antibiotics, and IV fluids.
+Enterocolitis must be treated promptly.
+If the enterocolitis is mild, treatment includes antibiotics and rectal irrigation.
+More severe cases require admission to the hospital for rectal irrigations, IV antibiotics and IV fluids.

-One area of active research is the development of stem cell therapy for HSCR.
-The idea is that neuronal stem cells can be isolated from the intestine and grown in a dish.
-These cells could then be transplanted into the aganglionic intestine to replace the missing nerves.
-Several labs around the world are working on this as a possible new therapy for Hirschsprung disease with the goal of avoiding the need for surgery and improving long-term outcomes for patients.
-However, scientists have not yet shown that the transplanted cells can improve intestinal function.
-This research is still only being done on animals, but hopefully studies in humans will start in the near future.
+- Development of stem cell therapy for Hirschsprung’s disease.
+The idea is that the adult stem cells or a patient’s own cells can be isolated from the intestine and grown in a dish.
+The cells could then be transplanted into the aganglionic intestine to replace the missing nerves.
+Several labs around the world are working on this as a possible new therapy for Hirschsprung’s disease with the goal of avoiding the need for surgery and improving long-term health for patients.
+Scientists are still learning whether the transplanted cells can improve how the intestines work.

-Finally, much research is being done on the quality of life of HSCR patients and how to improve it.
-One study suggests that the involvement of mental health professionals in the management of children with HSCR is very important to improve their social and emotional well-being.
-Another article emphasizes the need to address care transitions as children with Hirschsprung’s enter adulthood.
-Not planning for this important transition to adult medical care can lead to lapses in care that can negatively impact a patient’s quality of life.
-Smooth transitions of care from childhood into adulthood are essential to ensure that these patients’ medical needs are adequately met by the appropriate care providers.
+- Planning for care transitions as children with Hirschsprung’s disease enter adulthood.
+Not planning for this important transition to adult medical care can lead to lapses (delays) in care that can negatively impact a child’s quality of life.
+Smooth transitions of care from childhood into adulthood are essential to ensure that children’s medical needs are properly met by the appropriate care providers.

-To learn more about Hirschsprung’s disease, or to learn how you can help support the research being done to cure the disease, contact Dr. Allan Goldstein, Chief of Pediatric Surgery at MassGeneral Hospital for Children, at firstname.lastname@example.org.
+To learn more about Hirschsprung’s disease, or to learn how you can help support the research being done to cure the disease, contact Allan Goldstein, MD, chief of Pediatric Surgery at MassGeneral Hospital for Children, at firstname.lastname@example.org.